 Marriage is a contract, one you enter into expecting to get your needs met during the good times and bad.
-Passive aggressive people are fairly handy at showing up and meeting needs during the good times, not so much during the bad times.
+Passive-aggressive people are fairly handy at showing up and meeting needs during good times, but not so much during the bad times.

 Their fear of conflict coupled with their fear of forming emotional connections keeps them from being a fully engaged marital partner.
 Attempts to engage with a partner who suffers from this may result in a sense of emotional abandonment.